Healing Is Not Self-Improvement

 Clearer boundaries with less guilt

-Emotional reactions that move through more quickly
+Reactions that move through faster

-Increased capacity for rest and pleasure
+Greater capacity for rest

 Stronger self-trust